WallStreetMojo

 Example #2

-Let’s see an example to calculate free cash flow with another formula.
+Let us see an example to calculate free cash flow with another formula.

-Suppose a company with a net income of $2,000, capital expenditure of $600, non-cash expense $300, and an increase in working capital $250.
+Suppose a company with a net income of $2,000, capital expenditure of $600, non-cash expense of $300, and an increase in working capital of $250.

 free cash flow formula example2.1

-So, the Calculation of Free Cash Flow will be –
+So, the calculation of free cash flow will be: -

 free cash flow formula example2.2

-i.e. FCF = 2000 + 300 – 250 – 600
+FCF = 2000 + 300 – 250 – 600

-Now, Free Cash Flow will be –
+Free Cash Flow will be: -

 fcf formula example2.3

-Free Cash Flow, i.e., FCF of a company is $11,450.00
+Free Cash Flow, i.e., FCF of a company, is $1,450.00.

 Other Free Cash Flow Formulas